Powwow Highway: Plot

 They set out on their road trip, and Philbert's easygoing ways contrast with Buddy's more reactive personality.
-Philbert's frequent stops to pray and eat prove irritating to Buddy, as rather than going directly to Santa Fe, Philbert is motivated by his own journey to gather "good medicine" to help them get Bonnie out of prison, even going so far as to take a detour.
+Philbert's frequent stops to pray and eat prove irritating to Buddy, as rather than going directly to Santa Fe, Philbert is motivated by his journey to gather "good medicine" to help them get Bonnie out of prison, even going so far as to take a detour.
 Along the way they meet with friends in other communities, attend a Pow Wow at Pine Ridge Indian Reservation where Buddy dances with other veterans, and visit the sacred Black Hills in South Dakota where Philbert reverently leaves a giant Hershey's chocolate bar as an offering to his ancestors.
-Eventually Buddy joins Philbert in praying and singing to the ancestors in a river.
+Eventually, Buddy joins Philbert in praying and singing to the ancestors in a river.
 Gradually, the men grow to appreciate and respect one another.
 Meanwhile, Bonnie has her children contact her best friend, Rabbit, to help pay for the $2000 bail.
 Unfortunately, it cannot be processed until after the holidays.

 When they finally reach Santa Fe, they meet up with Bonnie's friend Rabbit and cause a scene at the precinct.
 As Rabbit and Buddy interact with the cops, Philbert manages to take $4000 in cash from one of the open rooms.
 The three eventually regroup at a local area to drink, where Rabbit and Buddy form a minor attraction towards one another.
 Philbert agrees to fetch Bonnie's kids, who were staying at a nearby hotel and takes them without officially checking out.
 They head directly to the precinct where Bonnie is being held without telling Buddy and Rabbit, who also try to get there.